 Vendors are only paid when they provide evidence that the job was completed and they send us an invoice.
 We include vendor phone numbers, photos, and invoices in case you want to roll up your sleeves and quiz them on the details.
 We have about 4 vendors for every task you can think of because we don’t want any one of them to have us hog tied.

 Rehabs / Major Events

-Limestone charges a $100 admin fee to get updated photos / videos during the progress.
+Limestone charges a $100 to $1000 admin fee to get updated photos / videos during the progress.
 These types of events usually include multiple trades.
-Examples of this will include “burn outs” and massive rehabs.
+A $1000 admin fee would apply to a “burn out” or massive rehab.
 Anything major will require your approval, so you will know the costs before work is done.

 If you have a maintenance issue less than $400, we just fix it and bill you.
 It isn’t practical to send 3 handyman out to do an estimate on a $100 problem.
 We use vendors that we trust to do a good job at a fair price.
 If one of our vendors starts charging us too much, we simply cut them off.
 Vendor management is a constant internal process at Limestone.

 We get love letters from HOAs on a daily basis.
 Not a problem.
 We first inform the tenant to fix the issue.
 We put the deadline in our calendar.
 If they don’t fix the problem, we fix it for them and then bill them.
 If they don’t pay us, we toss them out.
 95% of these are resolved with the tenant fixing the problem.
 Sometimes, however, an HOA can get naughty by unfairly charging your tenant for a violation that isn’t their responsibility or wrongly accused.
 If the HOA violation requires us to fight it, then we charge $20 per hour to deal with a naughty HOA.
 These battles rarely go past $100.